Here is my Thrivecart review a few weeks after purchasing it for my business.

 No recurring fee involved using ThriveCart.

-Here’s another thing; You get access to everything inside of ThriveCart at that same lifetime deal – so, by comparison, you get equivalent of what you get on the $199/mo plan of Samcart.
+Here’s another thing; You get access to everything inside of ThriveCart at that same lifetime deal – so, by comparison, you get the equivalent of what you get on the $199/mo plan of Samcart.

 - ii.
 Limited customization options